Amazon Seller Central: A Comprehensive Tutorial

 Amazon offers two main selling plans:

-- Individual Plan: Best suited for those who plan to sell fewer than 40 items per month.
-This plan charges a fee per item sold.
+• Individual Plan: Best suited for those who plan to sell fewer than 40 items every month.
+This plan asks for payment of a fee per item sale.

-- Professional Plan: Ideal for those who plan to sell more than 40 items a month.
+• Professional Plan: Ideal for those who scheme to sell much than 40 items a month.
 It charges a monthly subscription fee but offers enhanced benefits.

 Determine which plan suits your business needs and budget.